-- Are computer processors getting faster? - If x and y are floating point values, why shouldn't a programmer write if (x == y)? - How does a program written in C++ ultimately run using just zeroes and ones?
+• Are computer processors getting faster?

+• If x and y are floating point values, why shouldn't a programmer write if (x == y)?

+• How does a program written in C++ ultimately run using just zeroes and ones?

 These are some of the questions to be answered in this course.
 We will explore the basic workings of computer hardware and how different architectures affect performance.
 We will cover how numbers, especially floating point values, are represented in the computer processor (CPU).
 An important theme of the course is to understand how data flows through the CPU, and how that is connected to the software.
 In this vein, we will cover basic circuitry using a virtual circuit board and write programs in MIPS, a common assembly language.
-Weekly labs put lecture concepts to immediate use in designing parts of the hardware (such as an adder) by creating and experimenting with circuits built with a virtual circuit board and writing programs in MIPS.
 By combining architecture and programming, the relationship between the hardware and software will be made more obvious.
 This, in turn, will give you an understanding of how the way you write programs in high-level languages affects performance.
 Thinking like this is another aspect of computer science, or more broadly, Computational Thinking.